BESSER-PEARL/B-OCL-Interpreter/README.md

 # BESSER Object Constraint Language Interpreter

-**BOCL** is a tool designed to parse and evaluate the OCL constraints designed on **BESSER** models.
+**B-OCL** is a tool designed to parse and evaluate the OCL constraints designed on **BESSER** models.
 It is a python based implementation, that utilises parser and listener generated with the ANTLR4 grammer.

 **BESSER** is a low-modeling low-code open-source platform built on top of our Python-based personal interpretation of a "Universal Modeling Language"

 ## Basic Installation
-We have tested BOCL with python 3.9+.
+We have tested B-OCL with python 3.9+.
 We recommend creating a virtual environment (e.g. `venv <https://docs.python.org/3/tutorial/venv.html>`_, `conda <https://docs.conda.io/en/latest/>`_).

 Dependencies
 ************
-BOCL depends on BESSER for parsing the OCL constraints and providing a concrete syntax tree (CST) to evaluate.
+B-OCL depends on BESSER for parsing the OCL constraints and providing a concrete syntax tree (CST) to evaluate.
 The latest stable version of BESSER is available in the Python Package Index (PyPi) and can be installed using

     $ pip install besser

-# BOCL Installation
+# B-OCL Installation

-Stable version of BOCL interpreter can be installed via
+Stable version of B-OCL interpreter can be installed via

     $ pip install bocl